Fallbork/ace/README.md

 ```

 # Examples
+***This project requires premake5 to be installed on your computer***
-To build the examples, simply execute `premake-vs2019.bat`(Windows) or run:
+To build the examples, simply run:
 ```
 cd <clone-directory>
-premake5 <flag>
+git submodule update --init --remote premake5 <flag>
 ```